everplans/codetest/README.md

 _The following are not required, but would definitely help set you apart from your competition:_

-* Use front end frameworks such as React (unless you are applying for the UI position; in that case, it's required).
+* Use front end frameworks such as React (unless you are applying for the fontend position; in that case, it's required).
 * Use frontend integration tests (mocha, jasmine, etc.).
 * Make it responsive/adaptive to different screen sizes (smart phone, tablet, desktop).
 * Leverage HTML5/css.